magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-import.md

 To drop and re-create the Cloud database:

-1. If you haven't done so already, SSH to the Cloud environnment.
+1. If you haven't done so already, SSH to the Cloud environment.

         magento-cloud environment:ssh
 2. Connect to the database.